-Celebrate Cooperative Program Day on April 13 or any Sunday in 2014 by sharing with your congregation how it is helping spread the Gospel in California, throughout the United States and around the world.
+Celebrate Cooperative Program Day any Sunday in 2014 by sharing with your congregation how it is helping spread the Gospel in California, throughout the United States and around the world.

 Did you know that you and your church are instrumental in spreading the Gospel to the ends of the earth?
 That partnership begins here by reaching the world in California.
 How is this possible?
 Through the Cooperative Program!